baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 ## Conclusion

-By the end of this guide, We have successfully automated the deployment of a secure AKS environment that includes centralized log management and credential storage.
+By following this guide, we have successfully automated the deployment of secure secret management and centralized log management using Azure Key Vault, Log Analytics, and Application Insights with Pulumi.
+This setup ensures that sensitive data is securely stored and that we have real-time monitoring of application performance across our environment.
-Using Pulumi to manage Azure resources such as Key Vault, Application Insights, and Log Analytics Workspace, We can now securely manage sensitive data and monitor application performance in real time.

-This setup provides a scalable and secure way to manage your Azure infrastructure, and the use of RBAC ensures that only authorized users and services can access the credentials and logs.
+Implementing RBAC and the principle of least privilege enhances the security posture of our infrastructure.
+Centralized logging enables us to efficiently troubleshoot issues and gain operational insights.

 ---